KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$err_g = y(t_{i})-y_{i}$$

 Note that in the implicit method, the maximum local error is controlled by some tolerance value chosen by the user, limiting the global error indirectly [8].
-The propagation of error can then be analyzed using using
+The propagation of error can then be analyzed using

 $$y(t_{i})-y{i} = [u(t_{i})-y_{i}] + [y(t_i)-u(t_i)]$$